nicomwong/distributed-database/README.md

 # Paxos Protocol

 ## Summary
 This project implements the "Multi-Paxos" version of the Paxos Consensus protocol which is harder but more more efficient than basic Paxos.
-At a high level, the protocol gaurantees the consistent replication of some arbitrary data structure across a distributed system as long as a majority of the servers are alive.
+At a high level, the protocol guarantees the consistent replication of some arbitrary data structure across a distributed system as long as a majority of the servers are alive.

 This implementation maintains a key-value store among *N* servers being consumed by *M* clients.
 Clients can issue *put* or *get* requests to the key-value store.
 The two distributed data structures in this implementation are a key-value store and a blockchain.
 The key-value store is stored as multiple instances across the servers and must be managed by the distributed protocol.
 The blockchain is a transaction log replicated on every server used to validate consistency of the key-value store.